wpilibsuite/frc-docs/source/docs/contributing/style-guide.rst

 Images
 ------

-Images should be created with ``1`` new line seperating content and directive.
+Images should be created with ``1`` new line separating content and directive.

 .. code-block:: text